Argentina's YPF takeover heads for final approval

 Analysts will also look for signs of how the government plans to manage YPF.
 Leading daily La Nacion on Thursday named an oil industry executive as a possible contender for the chief executive’s job.

-A gifted public speaker who never appears in public without her trademark mascara and high heels, Fernandez has billed the YPF renationalization as central to her election pledges to deepen the interventionist policies began by her late husband and predecessor as president, Nestor Kirchner.
+A gifted public speaker, the 59-year-old Fernandez has billed the YPF renationalization as central to her election pledges to deepen the interventionist policies began by her late husband and predecessor as president, Nestor Kirchner.

 “The real custodians of his legacy are you,” she told supporters at a rally last week in Kirchner’s honor.
 “You will never permit a step backward.”